"Lighting the Sky with Raspberry Pi", Connected, level 2, November 2018

 Students at Fernridge School have created a digital light display for Matariki using Raspberry Pi computers.

-You can find a PDF version of the teaching notes here: Lighting the Sky with Raspberry Pi, Connected, level 2, November 2018
+You can find the article and the teaching notes here: Lighting the Sky with Raspberry Pi, Connected, level 2, November 2018

 Other useful resources